Canadian souvenirs from Canada

 We already talked about ice wine and maple, but one way to bring these back in a non-liquid form is to bring back tea.

-- Ice wine tea contains white tea, black tea, currants and yes -traces of ice wine.
-Although it contains ice wine, it contains no alcohol.
+• Ice wine tea (its alcohol-free, and contains white and black tea, currants and yes -traces of ice wine.)
 It has a fruity flavour and can be mixed with milk or drank on its own.

-However, if you’re a tea person and want to bring back a unique Canadian gift, then I think there teas made with unique Canadian-grown ingredients are a great gift idea.
-There are also some great artisan tea options, such as this one which is made by a small business in Ontario.
+If you’re a tea person and want to bring back a unique Canadian gift, then I think their teas made with unique Canadian-grown ingredients are a great gift idea.

 A toque is a Canadian slang word that is more or less the same thing as a beanie – a wool winter hat (with or without a pon-pon.)